decodelabs/veneer/README.md

 ### Plugins

-Unfortunately PHP still doesn't have <code>\__getStatic()</code> yet so we have to statically declare plugin names as binding time, but they're still useful for creating more expansive interfaces.
+Unfortunately PHP still doesn't have <code>\__getStatic()</code> yet so we have to statically declare plugin names at binding time, but they're still useful for creating more expansive interfaces.

 Define two methods on your <code>FacadeTarget</code>